Jersey City Public Schools

 District-Level NCES Analysis

 Jersey City Public Schools operates 39 public schools serving 26,647 students, placing it in the mid-size range in New Jersey.
-The school portfolio breaks down into 28 other, 7 high, 4 middle schools, giving families a clear picture of grade-band coverage before they move, rent, or enrol.
-Aggregated across those campuses, enrollment totals 24,151 pupils using the NCES Common Core of Data (CCD) 2024-25 release, and the district is geographically located in Hudson County County.
+The school portfolio breaks down into 28 combined, 7 high, 4 middle schools, giving families a clear picture of grade-band coverage before they move, rent, or enrol.
+These enrollment and school figures come from the NCES Common Core of Data (CCD) 2024-25 release, and the district is based in Hudson County.

-Academic infrastructure includes 8 of 39 schools offering Advanced Placement (83 AP courses district-wide), a 415:1 student-counselor ratio, above the 250:1 ASCA recommendation, and 31.2% chronic absenteeism from the 2021-22 Civil Rights Data Collection.
+Academic infrastructure includes 8 of 39 schools offering Advanced Placement (83 AP courses district-wide), a 415:1 student-counselor ratio, above both the ASCA benchmark and the roughly 408:1 national average, and 31.2% chronic absenteeism from the 2021-22 Civil Rights Data Collection.
 Demographically, the student body averages 36.5% Hispanic or Latino, 26.8% African American, 17.7% Asian across the district's schools.
+Its most demographically mixed campus is Dr. Paul Rafalides School, with a diversity index of 76.8/100.

 Jersey City Public Schools school enrollment varies 27× across entities

 Jersey City Public Schools school enrollment ranges from 67 students (lowest) to 1,786 students (highest), a spread of 1,719 students.
-That spread reflects typical mixed-portfolio variation between specialty programs and large neighbourhood schools.
+That spread is wider than typical and predicts noticeable gaps in service quality between the highest and lowest areas.
 Per-school staffing ratios, programme availability, and capital-renovation cycles often diverge inside the same district based on enrollment shape.

 Jersey City Public Schools student-counselor ratio is 415:1 — high (typically associated with staffing constraints that limit per-student counselor time; CRDC data shows higher ratios cluster in larger urban systems)